estellederrien/vue-node-mysql-generated/README.md

 https://vue-node-mysql-generated.herokuapp.com/

 ## Description .
-This Full Stack starter will demo out and test the following Sequelize REST <b>generators</b>, and my generic Axios REST file and Mysql REST file .
+This Full Stack starter uses sequelize Auto : https://github.com/sequelize/sequelize-auto/, and my generic Axios REST file GenericAxiosServices.js and my Mysql generic REST file : generic_crud_mongodb.js.
  No need to write back end code in a relational env any more, using theses technologies.
 The second good thing is that you might rebuild a more modern front end app, using an existing ol' mysql db, really fast .

  ## How to ?